 Certain of our distributions may be treated as qualified dividend income eligible for preferential rates of U.S. federal income tax to U.S. individual unitholders (and certain other U.S. unitholders).
 In the absence of legislation extending the term for these preferential tax rates, all dividends received by such U.S. taxpayers in tax years beginning on January 1, 2011 or later will be taxed at ordinary graduated tax rates.
-Please read "Material U.S. Federal Income Tax Consequences-U.S. Federal Income Tax Consequences-U.S.
+Please read "Material U.S. Federal Income Tax Consequences-U.S. Federal Income Taxation of U.S. Holders-Distributions".